 To: Ron Mariano Massachusetts House Speaker and all House Members who voted yes for vaccine passports in the Peoples State House.

-To: Karen Splika Senate President and all Senate Members who voted yes for vaccine passports in the Peoples State House.
+To: Karen Splika, Senate President, and all Senate Members who voted yes for vaccine passports in the Peoples State House.

 To: Boston City Council Chair from 2022 and all Council members who voted yes to give Michelle WU distinct privileges from that of the community, with the unlawful city ordinance that interfered with the people's rights.